AthanKanavos/Alzheimers-Disease-MRI-CNN/README.md

 # Classification of Alzheimer's Disease Subjects from MRI using Deep Convolutional Neural Networks

-TensorFlow/Keras reconstruction of the three CNN architectures described in the paper:
+TensorFlow/Keras implementation of the convolutional neural network architectures presented in the paper:

 **Classification of Alzheimer's Disease Subjects from MRI using Deep Convolutional Neural Networks**

-> **Important:** This repository is a reconstruction based on the architectural descriptions and experimental setup reported in the publication.
-It is not the original source code used for the published experiments.

 ## Task